Automotive Service Technology and Processes

 First-hand experiences

-Curious about what it's really like to study the Master of Engineering in Automotive Service Technology and Processes (ASTP) at Ostfalia, live in Germany, do an internship, or start a career here?
-In this section, you'll find first-hand experiences full of insights, cultural impressions, and practical tips for your own path.
+What is it really like to study the Master of Engineering in Automotive Service Technology and Processes (ASTP) at Ostfalia, live in Germany, complete an internship, and start a professional career in an international environment?

 I am glad to share my experiences as an ASTP student and as someone who has been living, studying, and working in Germany since September 2022.